Metal Seinen

 Metal Seinen is a start-up based in Karachi, Pakistan created by Zeeshan Shah in May 2006.
-The firm provides a social network for people who share an interest in learning about and experiencing the international culture.
+The firm provides a social network for people who share an interest in learning about and experiencing international culture.
+Its mission is "to be a platform for art ventures and international culture elements".

 It provides free and premium plans for artistic collaboration which may lead to opportunities for its members to engage deeply in culture.
 These ventures currently include digital art, literature, and music.
 It organizes events and activities for its members, including participation in larger cultural events.
 The social network is maintained through its online presence and its offline events.

 "Metal" is the English word for a strong material and "Seinen" comes from the Japanese word that translates to "youth".
 The name originally reflected the desire of the founders to differentiate them from the existing diaspora.

 History

-The members mostly came together by means of nontraditional interests such as anime, gaming, digital art, music and even performance racing.
+The members mostly came together by means of non-traditional interests such as anime, gaming, digital art, music and even performance racing.
 The group was brought together by Zeeshan Shah who is a graduate from Northwestern University.

 In May 2006, Zeeshan Shah organized an "anime convention" at the SZABIST Karachi Campus.
-This convention was the first of its kind in Pakistan.
-At this time, anime fans generally considered themselves to be quite low in number.
+This convention was the first of its kind in Pakistan and at this time, anime fans generally considered themselves to be quite low in number.
 This free-for-entry event was the first indication that there were many more anime-fans then anyone expected.
-It was through the social media network of orkut that many outsiders were able to find about the event.
+It was through the social media network of orkut that many outsiders were able to learn about the event.

-The event had an audience of 200 to 250 people.
-The event brought together people of different interests.
+The event brought together an audience of 200 to 250 people with diverse interests.
 Since the event was designed to be a workshop with presentations on the anime industry, artists and hobbyists, it gave people the confidence to speak about their own projects.
 There were mentions of artworks, literary works and other ventures.
 After the event, an artist, a musician and a software engineer who shared common interests discussed over tea the feedback of the event.
 There had been individuals, artists by profession, who had been inspired by the event and wanted to discuss ideas and collaboration for their own ‘manga’.
 This quest for collaboration displayed a need in the market and thus led to an epiphany for Zeeshan.
 ‘Metal Seinen’ was born.